entando/entando-docs/vuepress/docs/next/tutorials/cms/content-types-tutorial.md

 # Content Types

-## Objective

-This document provides an overview of the Content Types, as well as how they are created and represented.

-## Overview

-The Content Type is a construct used to represent or to model a Content.
+A Content Type is used to represent or to model a Content.
-It is characterized by a set of [Attribute Types](./list-of-Content-attributes.md), each of which defines the value of their properties, called Attributes.
+It is characterized by a set of [Attribute Types](docs/next/tutorials/cms/list-of-content-attributes.md), each of which defines the value of their properties, called Attributes.
 A Content is an instance or specialization of the Content Type.

 ## How to create a Content Type